-- Assisted housing mobility: States can choose to use the U.S. Housing and Urban Development's Community Development Block Grant (CDBG) money to purchase properties in low poverty neighborhoods and lease them to low income families at lower rent.
-Alternatively, states can use Section 8 Housing Choice Voucher funds and condition their use to rentals in low poverty neighborhoods, while at the same time coupling them with measures that prevent discriminating against Section 8 voucher holders.
-Assisted housing mobility through these programs enables families from high poverty neighborhoods to relocate to more stable, better resourced, and safer communities while saving on rent.
+- - Assisted housing mobility: States can choose to use the U.S. Housing and Urban Development's Community Development Block Grant (CDBG) money to purchase properties in low poverty neighborhoods and lease them to low income families at lower rent.42 Alternatively, states can use Section 8 Housing Choice Voucher funds and condition their use to rentals in low poverty neighborhoods, while at the same time coupling them with measures that prevent discriminating against Section 8 voucher holders.42 Assisted housing mobility through these programs enables families from high poverty neighborhoods to relocate to more stable, better resourced, and safer communities while saving on rent.
 These savings can be used for other necessities. - Subsidized child care provides vouchers, lower cost child care, or cash transfers to low-income families to off-set the cost of quality, full-time child care.
 Subsidized child care improves low income families' economic well-being by reducing child-care costs; many parents receiving subsidies report that the subsidies enhance their financial well-being.
-States can elect to raise income threshold limits to expand eligibility and consider household expenses when calculating eligibility; expand the definition of approved activities to include training, education, job search time, rest hours (for parents working second or third shifts), and temporary leave; increase the amount of the subsidy, provide increases based on the quality of care provided, and improve monitoring of quality; have graduated phase-out periods that would allow clients to slowly earn their way off the program rather than face a blunt income threshold; simplify the application process, and reduce the frequency of recertification to improve continuity of child care; and increase the number of providers with non-standard hours (e.g., evenings, weekends) or incentivize providers to provide extended hours.
+As States can elect to raise income threshold limits to expand eligibility and consider household expenses when calculating eligibility; expand the definition of approved activities to include training, education, job search time, rest hours (for parents working second or third shifts), and temporary leave; increase the amount of the subsidy, provide increases based on the quality of care provided, and improve monitoring of quality; have graduated phase-out periods that would allow clients to slowly earn their way off the program rather than face a blunt income threshold; simplify the application process and shorten wait times for subsidy approval; simplify the verification process, the reapplication process, and reduce the frequency of recertification to improve continuity of child care; and increase the number of providers with non-standard hours (e.g., evenings, weekends) or incentivize providers to provide extended hours.